lnnrmhf/lnnrmhf/README.md

 ## About Me:
-- 🪐 Master’s student in Astronomy (University of Vienna)
+- 🪐 Masters student in Astronomy (University of Vienna)
 - 🌌 Interested in cosmology, reionization and large-scale structure
 - 💻 Focused on large-scale data analysis and simulation-based research
 - ✨ Currently involved in research within the Data Science in Astrophysics and Cosmology group at the University of Vienna